rangesecurity/oracle-example/README.md

 Is the fetchSignaturesConsensus the correct way of getting a job hash and make this job available to Oracles?
 Shouldn't we create a feed account and get the pubkey first?

+Using fetchSignaturesConsensus to get the feedHash and pass it to the